Rosa sericea

 Rosa sericea, the silky rose, is a species of flowering plant.

 The closely related Rosa omeiensis is sometimes treated as a subspecies of R. sericea.

 Distribution

-It is native to south-western China (Guizhou, Sichuan, Xizang, Yunnan), Bhutan, northern India (Sikkim), Nepal and Myanmar; it grows in mountains at altitudes of 2000–4400 m.
+It is native to south-western China (Guizhou, Sichuan, Tibet, Yunnan), Bhutan, northern India (Sikkim), Nepal and Myanmar; it grows in mountains at altitudes of 2000–4400 m.

 Description

 It is a shrub growing 2 m tall and is often very spiny.
 The leaves are deciduous, 4–8 cm long, with 7–11 leaflets with a serrated margin.
 The flowers are 2.5–5 cm diameter, white, with (unusually for a rose) only four petals.
 The hips are red, 8–15 mm diameter, with persistent sepals, and often bristly.